loneicewolf/ReverseEngineering/README.md

 :warning: FIRST OFF; there will be grammar errors! will correct those later.

+check the basic.md file for the "most" current progress. includes a basic hello world tutorial in ASM and how I google for errors.  https://github.com/loneicewolf/ReverseEngineering/blob/main/SampleFiles/basic.md

 A repo I make for some of my friends who requested a beginner friendly repo that has examples; links and different methods to create; compile and execute shellcode in various languages.